 - Provides an explanation of the process of investigation initiated on basis of the report.
 It should be clear in that confidentiality or anonymity cannot be maintained.

-Am I Required to Tell My Employer About a Sexual Harassment Incident?
+Am I Required to Tell My Employer About a Workplace Sexual Harassment Incident?

 Retaliation Against Sexual Harassment at Work

 Retaliation consists of spiteful or negative acts following a report of sexual harassment at work.
-Retaliation is a violation of Title VII.
-If you believe retaliation has occurred or has been threatened, you should report the retaliation.
+If you believe retaliation has occurred or has been threatened, you should immediately report it and inform your attorney.
 When there is a probationary period or warning following your report, then there is ground to suspect retaliation.
 Let us say you had never received a written warning before and all of a sudden, after the report is made, you begin to receive written statements on your performance, then it’s possible you’re being retaliated against.

 Workplace Sexual Harassment Attorneys Offering Free Consultations

-Andrew Shubin will help you seek recovery if you or a loved one was a victim of sexual harassment in the workplace.
-Call us today at (814) 867-3315 for a free consultation.
+Our compassionate team of lawyers can help you seek recovery if you or a loved one was a victim of sexual harassment in the workplace.
+For a free, confidential consultation, call the workplace sexual harassment attorneys at The Law Office of Andrew Shubin today at (814) 826-3586.